 7. Press down.
 You may hear a pop when the last bit of the button back slips into place.
 If you take the tool out and the button is not completely secured, just put it back in and press down again.

 8. When you take the small assembly tool piece off, the fabric edges will be secured underneath the button back.

 9. Remove the button from the larger assembly tool piece.

 11. Using a ruler, I made 8 straight lines of varying lengths.
 Then I drew a bow on top of each and a small ornament top.

 12. Then in your best print write Merry Christmas.
-How else doesn't like their own handwriting :P ?
+Who else doesn't like their own handwriting :P ?
 I need to practice my pretty cursive more often.